A 40% reduction in emissions by 2028: The Science Based Targets initiative approves Manni Group’s new challenging goals

 The role of companies in the fight against climate change

 Although action is being taken by governments, companies and civil society, total anthropogenic greenhouse gas (GHG) emissions are still on the increase: average global temperatures are expected to rise between 3.7 °C and 4.8 °C by the end of this century, well above the safety levels determined by the international scientific community.
-This manufacturing sector directly or indirectly produces most of the global CO2 emissions, which means that it has a huge responsibility in protecting the climate and ensuring the transition to a low-carbon economy.
+This manufacturing sector directly or indirectly produces most of the global CO2 emissions, which means that it has a huge responsibility in protecting the climate and ensure the transition to a low-carbon economy.

 This approach benefits not only the planet but also the companies that set out to achieve the science-based targets, building long-term corporate value and protecting their future profitability.
 In fact, these targets: